andrewallen/tfe-survey/survey-content.md

 ## Open Gym & Personal Training

-TFE is primarily a class-based gym, but some members also use Open Gym or Personal Training.
+TFE is primarily a class-based gym, but some members also use Open Gym for independent workouts, such as practicing specific lifts or cardio routines, or Personal Training for tailored coaching to achieve their unique fitness goals.

 Do you use Open Gym for independent training?
 - Yes - regularly